Marinnovik/rsschool-cv/cv.md

 Belarusian State Technological University

 ## Work experience
-2003 - 2012 marketing engineer
+* 2003 - 2012 marketing engineer
-2012 - 2022 head of marketing and foreign economic activily sector
+* 2012 - 2022 head of marketing and foreign economic activily sector

 ## Language

 English level - A1

+Learning a english language on the app Duolingo